Conservation work on Brook Meadow

-Conservation work sessions on Brook Meadow take place from 10am to 12 noon on the 1st Sunday and the 3rd Thursday of each month throughout the year.
+Regular conservation work sessions on Brook Meadow take place on the 1st Sunday and the 3rd Thursday of each month throughout the year.
+Work sessions start at 9.30am with a guaranteed finish time of 12 noon.
 Everyone is welcome and tools are provided.
 We meet at the new tool store HQ at the end of Seagull Lane.
 Safety for all volunteers is a priority and risk assessments by trained members are given at each session.
 There is a break when refreshments are served.

 The main tasks include cutting and clearing of the grassland and scrub, removing broken tree branches and keeping pedestrian paths open and clear of obstacles.
 Clearing litter is a priority.
 Children and students from local schools and colleges are welcome to join in for work experience.

 Conservation Work session – Thursday 20th February 2020

 Report by Colin Brotherston.
 Photos by Brian Fellows

 Nine volunteers (including leader) turned out on a damp winter morning.
 The weather was heavily overcast with light wind, becoming wet by 11.00.
 Temperature 8 deg.
 C, typical for the time of year.
 Colin was leading assisted by Maurice.
 The usual welcome, briefing and safety reminders was rapidly concluded.
 Additional note.
 The ground was exceedingly wet and the river in full flow.
 Photo shows 9 volunteers not including Terry who arrived after the photo was taken.

 2 Clear a large pile of wood chippings and use them to improve some of the muddy paths.